telerik/blazor-docs/getting-started/vs-integration/upgrade-wizard.md

 ## Upgrade Localization File

-If localization is enabled in the application you can select the **Upgrade the localization file** option.
-The Upgrade Wizard will add new localization keys from the default (English) localization file in the distribution we upgrade to.
+If localization is enabled in the application, you can select the **Upgrade the localization file** option.
+The Upgrade Wizard will add new localization keys from the default (English) localization file that UI for Blazor distributes.

 The option is selected by default if there is a **Resources\TelerikMessages.resx** file in the current project.
 In this case, **Resources\TelerikMessages.resx** file is selected in the file browser.